 All suitably qualified students will find a place at university, but institutions and courses offered vary enormously in popularity, style and quality.
 The more popular the course and the university, the higher the UCAS points score will be required for entry.
-Entry to the top academic universities is very competitive and, for the first time, students will be working not just to achieve a set standard, but with all others in the whole of their age group, in both state and private schools, for very sought-after places.

-'We have for some years been strongly of the view that for A Level students AS Levels taken at the end of Year 12 are of significant educational benefit.
+Entry to the top academic universities is very competitive "We have for some years been strongly of the view that for A Level students AS Levels taken at the end of Year 12 are of significant educational benefit.
 We remain in favour of the retention of the current link between AS and A2's'